crane-strategy/election-blockchain/README.md

 # election-blockchain
-Collaborate on using blockchain to modernize local, state, and federal elections.
+Bipartisan collaboration on using blockchain to modernize local, state, and federal elections.